hariomahlawat/IndiaSat/README.md

 This repo contains an open dataset for pixel-level classification of Landsat 7 and Landsat 8 Imagery along with the code for classification as well as the error correction methods on top of it.

-## Procedure to do the pixel-level classification for Landsat 7 and Landsat 8
+## Methodology for pixel-level classification of Landsat 7 and Landsat 8 Imagery
 ![alt text](images/landsat_classification.png?raw=true)

+## Step by step procedure to do classification of a selected area.
 * **Step 1  : Run the GEE script**

 Run the corresponding GEE script for Landsat 7 or Landsat 8. (landsat7_classification.js or landsat8_classification.js).